DISCLAIMER: This post may contain affiliate links.

 She’s brilliant, and so funny, and because I just have the one my daughter gets to experience things she might not get to experience if we had multiple children.
 So should I deny my child the chance to travel the world, have every advantage, and live life to the fullest just so she’s got a sibling?
-No, I think not.

 Her friends get to practically live with us because I don’t have to worry about scheduling around multiple children.
 Also, I’m not overwhelmed as a parent, so I get to be the ‘cool mom‘.
 And I know you might think that means I spoil her, but no, it means I have time for her.

 Another thing people presume is that I have a single-child because I couldn’t have more.
-Like it’s every mother’s dream to poop out baby after baby after baby.
+Like it’s every mother’s dream to pop out baby after baby after baby.
 Honestly, my reproductive tract is no one’s business but my own.

 I appreciate the well wishes, I love that you are concerned, but my daughter is so happy, and so am I. So if you’re worried about whether there are enough children in the world, please, by all means…go about making more.
-But leave me out of it.